brandoncalia/Ranked-Pref-Sim/README.md

 To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
 Note that the code can handle blank ballots and duplicate candidates, but does not take in file formats that include curly braces {}. <br /> <br />

 ## :crystal_ball: Simulation Parameters
-It is apparent that a real election has the following characteristics that must be seen in our simulation method:
+We observe that a real election has the following characteristics that must be seen in our simulation method:
 * Incomplete ballots
 * Single-candidate ballots
 * Similar patterns of candidate ordering